-The ccur-install script will set the default release of the Concurrent C/C++ compiler to version 5.4 for the system on which it is invoked.
-Previous releases of C/C++ on the system will remained installed and will still be available for use, as will the latest release, version 6.0.
+The ccur-install script will set the default release of the Concurrent C/C++ compiler to version 6.1 for the system on which it is invoked.
+Previous releases of C/C++ on the system will remained installed and will still be available for use.
 See the section titled "Multiple Release Support" in the "Compilation" chapter of the C/C++ Reference Manual (0890497) for more information.